tio/tio/README.md

 ## 3. Installation

 ### 3.1 Installation using package manager
-tio comes prepackaged for various GNU/Linux distributions.
+Packages for various GNU/Linux distributions are available.
 Please consult your package manager tool to find and install tio.

 ### 3.2 Installation using snap